Lucyjpjones/wean-cuisine/README.md

    ![Config Vars](static/assets/images/readme/config-vars.png)

    Enter variables (key and value) contained in the env.py file.
-The keys are listed below and values are tailored to the user.
+The keys are listed below and values are inputted by the user.
     - IP
     - PORT
     - SECRET_KEY
     - MONGO_URI
     - MONGO_DBNAME

 8. Push requirements.txt and Procfile to repository:
   <u>requirements.txt</u>